-Keywords: variability;F2 segregating population; heritability; Additive gene action; genotype; phenotypic coefficient of variation (PCV); genotypic coefficient of variation (GCV).
+Keywords: variability; F_2 segregating population; heritability; Additive gene action; heterosis; phenotypic coefficient of variation (PCV); genotypic coefficient of variation (GCV).

-1. INTRODUCTION
+1.INTRODUCTION

-Rice (Oryza sativa L.) is a major staple food grain crop and carbohydrate-dietary source of more than 50 per cent of the world's population [1].
-More than 90% of the world's rice is produced and consumed in Southeast Asia and tropical Latin America [2].
-Despite the fact that India generates 22% of the world's rice supply, population growth in India is expected to jeopardize food security by 2050 [3], putting pressure on future rice demand.
-The production per unit area needs to be increased from 2.4 tonnes per ha to 3.4 tonnes per ha assuming the rice area under plough remains at same level [4], Although significant improvement in rice production and productivity, was achieved through green revolution, yield plateau limited the further improvement sideways affected by various biotic and abiotic factors.
-Hence, guaranteeing food security in future is a big challenging task, particularly, for rice breeders in India as rice check with author guidelines for citation is pivotal for food and nutritional security in the country.
-Rice varieties with elevated productivity levels and flexible agronomic features are required for breaking the existing yield threshold for which hybridization is one of the highly adapted and practically feasible solutions for creation of desired variability and achieving high productivity levels [5].
+"Rice (Oryza sativa L.) is a major staple food grain crop and carbohydrate-dietary source of more than 50 per cent of the world's population"(khush, 2005)[1].
+"More than 90% of the world's rice is produced and consumed in Southeast Asia and tropical Latin America" [2].
+"Despite the fact that India generates 22% of the world's rice supply, population growth in India is expected to jeopardize food security by 2050, putting pressure on future rice demand".
+[3] "The production per unit area needs to be increased from 2.4 tonnes per ha to 3.4 tonnes per ha assuming the rice area under plough remains at same level (CRRI-VISION 2050)"[4], "Although significant improvement in rice production and productivity, was achieved through green revolution, yieldplateau limited the further improvement sideways affected by various biotic and abiotic factors.
+Hence, guaranteeing food security in future is a big challenging task, particularly, for rice breeders in India as rice is pivotal for food and nutritional security in the country.
+Rice varieties with elevated productivity levels and flexible agronomic features are required forbreaking the existing yield threshold for which hybridization is one of the highly adapted and practically feasible solutionsfor creation of desired variability and achieving high productivity levels" [5].

-Presence of Genetic variation among grain yield and yield attributes is the basic requisite to be considered during selection for the successful yield improvement through breeding.
-High segregation and recombination are observed in segregating populations which can be imposed for selection of superior progenies [6].
-Coefficient of variation is the measure of variability present in the traits of which gGenotypic gGoefficient of vVariation (GCV) projects heritable variability and pPhenotypic gGoefficient of v\(\frac{1}{2}\)ariation (PCV) assesses the effect of environment on the genotype.
+"Heritability measures a character's transmissibility from one generation to another" [6].
+"Presence of Genetic variation among grain yield and yield attributes is the basicreguisite to be considered during selection for the successful yield improvement through breeding.
+High segregation and recombination are observed in segregating populations which can be imposed for selection of superior progenies"[7].
+"Coefficient of variation is the measure of variability present in the traits of which genotypic coefficient of variation (GCV) projects heritable variability and phenotypic coefficient of variation (PCV) assesses the effect of environment on the genotype.
 Differencesbetween PCV and GCV indicates environmental effects on traits viz., small differences indicate low genetic difference, and large differences indicate high environmental effects.
-Hence small differences between GCV and PCV must be considered for yield improvement in further breeding programs [7].
-Heritability measures a character's transmissibility from one generation to another [8].
-Genetic advance measures the difference between the mean genotypic values of selected population and the original population from which these were selected.
-Heritability estimates along with genetic advance are more precise in predicting the gain under selection [9].
-The genetics of the traits can be better understood using third- and fourth-degree statistics i.e., skewness and kurtosis in segregating generations [10].
-Hence the present study was undertaken to determine variability, heritability, genetic advance as a percent of the mean in F2 segregating generation which could be useful in selection and further improvement.
+Hence small differences between GCV and PCV must be considered for yield improvement in further breeding programs"[8].
+"Genetic advance measures the difference between the mean genotypic values of selected population and the original population from which these were selected.
+Heritability estimates along with genetic advance are more precise in predicting the gain under selection"[9].
+"The genetics of traits can be better understood using third- and fourth-degree statistics i.e., skewness and kurtosis in segregating generations"[10].
+Hence the present study was undertaken to determine variability, heritability, genetic advance as a percent of the mean in F2segregating generation which could be useful in selection and further improvement.